arivera007/COURSERA---Getting-and-Cleaning-Data/README.md

 The following sections describe how the script work

+Attention: set the working directory of R or RStudio to the 'UCI HAR Dataset' directory before executing the script

 ### 1. Merges the training and the test sets to create one data set.

 read the train and test data sets and merge them.

 ```
 X1 <- read.table("./train/X_train.txt")
 X2 <- read.table("./test/X_test.txt")